softwareconstruction240/autograder/getting-started/getting-started.md

 #### Canvas Data

-To get the correct Canvas course ID:
+To update Canvas course ID:
 1. Go to Canvas and select the current CS 240 course
 2. The URL should change to something like `https://byu.instructure.com/courses/<course_number>`
 3. Extract `<course_number>` from the url
-   4. This is the number that needs to end up in the configuration table
+   - This is the number that needs to end up in the configuration table
-5. You can set this by logging into the autograder and using the `Update Manually` button in the `Config` tab.
-Click that button and modify the `Course Number` input and then click `Submit`.
+4. You can set this by logging into the autograder and using the `Update Manually` button in the `Config` tab.
+   1. Click that button and modify the `Course Number` input
+   2. Click `Submit`

-To ensure that the assignment IDs and rubric IDs/points are synced with Canvas, go to the `config` tab, select the button `Update using Canvas`, and select `Yes`.
-If there's a slight issue, you may need to explore updating the course IDs manually, whether that be directly though the database's `configuration` table or by clicking `Update Manually` in the `config` tab.
+To ensure that the assignment IDs and rubric IDs/points are synced with Canvas:
+1. Go to the `config` tab of the AutoGrader
+2. Select the button `Update using Canvas`
+3. Select `Yes`

+> [!NOTE]
+> If there's an issue with the process, you may need to explore updating the course IDs manually.
+> This can be done directly though the database's `configuration` table or
+> by clicking `Update Manually` in the `config` tab.

 Additionally, if you want (not required), you can insert values into the `configuration` table manually (although the step above should do it automatically).
-See the [insert `config` SQL statements](db-insert-statements/insert-config-database.md).
+See [Insert `config` SQL Statements](db-insert-statements/insert-config-database.md).

 ### Environment Variables